EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 {: #fig-token title="Example of CWT Claims Set with EDHOC parameters."}

-If C has requested an update to its access rights using the same OSCORE Security Context, which is valid and authorized, the AS MUST omit the "rs\_cnf" parameter in the response.
-Also, the access token MUST specify EDHOC\_Information, which MUST include the "id" field specifying the identifier of the token series.
+If C has requested an update to its access rights using the same OSCORE Security Context, which is valid and authorized, then:

+* The response MUST NOT include the "rs\_cnf" parameter.

+* The EDHOC\_Information in the response MUST include only the "id" field, specifying the identifier of the token series.

+* The EDHOC\_Information in the access token MUST include only the "id" field, specifying the identifier of the token series.
+In particular, if the access token is a CWT, the "edhoc\_info" claim MUST include only the "id" field.

-This identifier needs to be included in the new access token in order for the RS to identify the old access token to supersede, as well as the OSCORE Security Context already shared between C and the RS and to be associated with the new access token.
+This identifier of the token series needs to be included in the new access token in order for the RS to identify the old access token to supersede, as well as the OSCORE Security Context already shared between C and the RS and to be associated with the new access token.

 ## The EDHOC_Information # {#edhoc-parameters-object}